Astlaan/electricity-consumption-mix/README.md

 - Actual Consumption from the energy sources themselves is not being considered.
 Take a look at how big they are and if they really should be included

+- Try ENTSOE-py package
+- Find out why hydro storage pump was weird and reply to email
+- Hydro Pumped Storage: how to deal with this source?

 ## To-Do Features:
 - Charting:
   - Chart with the sources aggregated by type, regardless of the country of origin (Done)